Not Just a Drop in the Bucket: Competition Tribunal Orders Record-Breaking Penalty for Drip Pricingby

 On September 23, 2024, the Competition Tribunal ruled in favour of the Competition Bureau and found that Cineplex Inc. (“Cineplex”), the largest cinema chain in Canada, engaged in “drip pricing” by adding an online booking fee ranging from $1.00-$1.50 for tickets purchased online or through the Cineplex app.
 The fees were collected from June 2022 to December 31, 2023 (when the Competition Bureau initiated its investigation).
-The Competition Tribunal found that the online booking fee was misleading and contained drip pricing because the existence and the amount of the fee were not initially disclosed when consumers were making their purchases.
-Instead, it only became visible after the tickets were selected and the purchaser clicked to ‘proceed’ to the next screen.
+The Competition Tribunal found that the online booking fee was misleading and contained drip pricing because the existence and the amount of the fee was not initially disclosed when consumers were making their purchases.
+Instead, it only became visible after the tickets were selected and the purchaser clicked to 'proceed' to the next screen.

 Cineplex has been ordered to pay a record penalty of $38.5 million, equivalent to the amount it collected from consumers through the aforementioned $1.50 fee.
 Cineplex says it will appeal the decision to the Federal Court of Appeal.